 But my hope is that you and I will feel this as a call.

-A call to examine our own judgements with curiosity and love.
+A call to examine our own judgments with curiosity and love.

 A call to examine our judgers with the same.